Roropey/CSI_Project/README.md

 ### Finding solutions for not watertight model, valence of 1 and 2

 One the model given is "pokemon.obj".
-This model block with our implementation because of vertices with valence of 1 and 2 in the original file.
+This model block with our implementation because of vertices with valence of 1 and 2 in the original file, and was too big to be corrected by hand in a "_bis" version.
 This case of valence of 1 and 2 are not managed by our implemenation.
 This forced us to modified some model to be used.
 Better research and time can be used to find implementable solution.

 ### Stopping decimation by face